 Position available in Anchorage

-A Registered Polysomnographic Technologist (RPSGT) performs comprehensive polysomnographic testing and analysis for infants through 18 years of age.
-Candidates must have pediatric experience in pediatric pre-testing desensitization, hook up and testing procedures.
-Child Life training is preferred.
+A Registered Polysomnographic Technologist (RPSGT) performs comprehensive polysomnographic testing and analysis for patients of all ages.
+Experience with pediatric patients is preferred.

 Domains of Practice

 Gather and Analyze Patient Information

 - Review history, physical information, medications, procedure request, and study protocol.

 - Explain the procedure and orient the patient to the sleep center.